jrouly/scalafmt-native-action/README.md

 Similar to [openlawteam/scalafmt-ci](https://github.com/openlawteam/scalafmt-ci) but does not pin the version of the action to a specific version of scalafmt.

 Similar to [AvaPL/scalafmt-native-formatter](https://github.com/AvaPL/scalafmt-native-formatter) but leverages the GitHub actions TypeScript SDK for logging and testing.

+## Releasing

+Merging a branch to `main` triggers the release job from the CI workflow.
+This job builds a release candidate and force pushes a commit to the `release` branch.
+Once ready to be released, a GitHub release can be created off that branch.